 We are reminding residents to use their brown bin to get rid of all food waste instead of their black bin.
-An orange tag will be placed on the handles of black bins across the City during March and April.
+An orange tag will be placed on the handles of black bins across the City from July 2021 to February 2022.
 The tag is there as a polite reminder to you to dispose of your food waste in the brown bin.

 Properties that have no brown bin and instead have a 23 litre green outdoor caddy collection should continue to use their caddy to dispose of food waste.

 What do you mean when you say put food waste in the right place?

 We provide all residents with a brown bin or a 23 litre food caddy, kitchen caddy and liners free of charge to help get rid of unwanted food waste.